Airports in the Netherlands

 Rotterdam The Hague Airport

-Short history of Rotterdam The Hague Aiport
+Short history of Rotterdam The Hague Airport

 Rotterdam has had its own airport since 1920: Airport Waalhaven.
 However, in 1940 this airport was mostly destroyed during the German attack on Rotterdam.
-After WWII, this airport was never rebuilt - instead, new airport was built at location Zestienhoven in 1956.
+After WWII, this airport was never rebuilt - instead, a new airport was built at Zestienhoven in 1956.

 Rotterdam The Hague Airport is the third most notable airport in the Netherlands and connects over 50 international (European) destinations.
 The airport’s top destination is London City, followed closely by Alicante, Malaga and Faro.